Skip to main content

 • Explain why it’s important to create passwords for a storefront that’s under development.

-• Explain what an administrator must do to change a password.
+• Explain what admins must do to change a password.

-Each account in Account Manager is assigned various roles, some providing user access to Business Manager.
+The account admin assigns various roles to each account in Account Manager.
+Some roles grant a user access to Business Manager.
 Account Manager provides Business Manager users with multi-factor authentication (MFA) security.
-Depending on an organization’s settings, accounts can be local or linked to Salesforce Identity, which allows companies to manage apps, users, and data sharing with simplicity and transparency.
+Depending on an organization’s settings, accounts can be local or linked to Salesforce Identity, which helps companies manage apps, users, and data sharing.

 • With local accounts, all Account Manager roles require MFA to log into Account Manager.